by Ready4K contributing author Curran Mahowald, M.A. Cognitive Science in Education

 Creating New and Powerful Examples of Equity in Education

-Equity in education means that every child has the ability to reach their full and unique potential.
-Educational equity is both universal and personalized, aiming for all students to thrive and succeed through tailored support.
-What this support looks like is as varied as the children that educators serve.
+Equity in education aims to give every child the same opportunities and ability to reach their full and unique potential.
+Educational equity is both universal and personalized to promote successful student learning for the entire classroom using tailored support.
+What this support looks like is as varied as the diverse children that educators serve.

 The perspectives shared above are just a sampling of many ways that equity work in schools can look.
 From community schools to diversity and representation in staff and materials, there are many more promising practices being used to level the playing field.
 And of course, there are many, many more educators and families working day in and day out to make good on the promise to help every student learn, grow, and thrive to their fullest potential.